micronaut-projects/micronaut-maven-plugin/README.md

 See the [Snapshot Documentation](https://micronaut-projects.github.io/micronaut-maven-plugin/snapshot) for the current development docs.

+To see the documentation of a particular version, replace `latest` or `snapshot` in the above URLs with the version string.

 ## Snapshots and Releases

 Snaphots and releases are automatically published to Maven Central using [Github Actions](https://github.com/micronaut-projects/micronaut-maven-plugin/actions).